 Attorney Anthony Reeves writes about what to do and not to do when applying for Social Security disability benefits for a seizure disorder (whether due to epilepsy or pseudo-seizures).

 Most people think that epilepsy is so traumatic that an individual should be approved fairly easily.
 Due to its unpredictability, the symptoms can affect you in a variety of different ways.
-Despite the severity of this condition, it is difficult to demonstrate that the condition can prevent from performing work on a full time basis.
+Despite the severity of this condition, it is difficult to demonstrate that the condition can prevent a person from performing work on a full time basis.

 Anthony provides a list of 5 things you should do to improve your chances of winning:

 - Track your restrictions.

 These are great tips and I encourage everyone to read Anthony’s article on this topic.